SummittDweller/wieting-rpi-auto-start/README.md

 The Raspberry Pi is a model `3B+` running _Raspbian Lite_ `Bullseye` with its kiosk configuration per [Configure a Raspberry Pi as a kiosk display](https://reelyactive.github.io/diy/pi-kiosk/).

+### 17-Jan-2022

+- Found the key to media `autoplay` at https://stackoverflow.com/questions/49921453/how-to-allow-video-autoplay-in-a-google-chrome-kiosk-app-in-version-66-or-later.
+Added `--autoplay-policy=no-user-gesture-required` to the `chromium-browser` statement in `~/kiosk` and it works!

 ### 16-Jan-2022